-As Health Sciences Librarian at the Mathewson-IGT Knowledge Center, I support faculty and students in School of Public Health and the School of Social Work, and the Department of Nutrition by offering information literacy instruction for undergraduate and graduate courses as well as one-on-one research consultations.
-I also help teach library sessions for Core Writing courses.
-I'm really familiar with APA style and several different citation management tools.
+As Health Sciences Librarian, I support students and faculty in School of Public Health, the School of Social Work, and the Department of Nutrition by offering information literacy instruction for undergraduate and graduate courses, as well as one-on-one research consultations.
+I also provide assistance to those working on literature reviews, including systematic and scoping reviews, and I’m familiar with the APA, MLA, and AMA citation styles.

 M.S.I., Library and Information Science, University of Michigan, Ann Arbor

 B.A., English language and Literature, University of Michigan, Ann Arbor